 Should you avoid shaving pubic hair?

-Shaving might be the preferred method for some women.
-As mentioned, it's affordable, fast and usually painless.
-But for those who see adverse side effects of shaving, like redness or bumps, the struggle of hair removal for the bikini area is real.
+Shaving might be the preferred method for some people as, as mentioned, it's affordable, fast, and usually painless.
+But for those who are fed up with seeing adverse side effects of shaving, like redness or bumps, the struggle of hair removal for the bikini area is real.